cristian-rincon/movies-api/README.md

 - PUT /v1/movies/{id}: Updates a specific movie.
 - DELETE /v1/movies/{id}: Deletes a specific movie.

+All endpoints are documented using OpenAPI.
+You can view the documentation at http://localhost:80/docs, which is the default endpoint for the Swagger UI.

 ## Shutting Down

 To stop the container, use the following command: